zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 2. He was born in 1887 and was nifter in 1933.[^39][^40]
 3. His two major projects were daf yomi and Yeshiva Chachmei Lublin (יח"ל). [^39]
 4. He wanted יח"ל to be very shpitzy, similar to what the Alter of Slabodka did in Slabodka.
 He wanted a nice building, he wanted the bochurim to dress elegantly, and he wanted to pay for the bochurim’s room and board.
 See [Shpitziness in European Yeshivos](https://docs.google.com/document/d/1G9MyZ7hkdbQ55tiod1kWFLN2z-TGUhaIFnR8WyFCVq4/edit#bookmark=id.arjl6mm7obgo) for why this was important. [^39]
 5. Before this, the store owners would have bochurim sleep in shops to keep away thieves.
-Rav Meir Shapiro drily noted the tremendous zechus the Polish thieves had. [^39]
+Rav Meir Shapiro drily noted the tremendous זכות the Polish thieves had. [^39]
 6. He fundraised for seven years to create the yeshiva. [^39]
-7. Poland didn’t really have a general derech halimud.
+7. Poland didn’t really have a general דרך halimud.
 This was because nearly every chassidus had their own yeshiva and there was very little cross-pollination (a chassid in one chassidus was not likely to go learn at the yeshiva of a different chassidus). [^39]
 8. As such, Rav Meir Shapiro traveled to Lithuania to examine the different darchei limud there and then create one.
 (By this time Rav Chaim Brisker’s mehalech was widespread amongst the yeshivos). [^39]
-9. The derech halimud he came up with was four years of kodshim (Rav Lopiansky didn’t know why this was) followed by three years of standard semichah. [^39]
+9. The דרך halimud he came up with was four years of kodshim (Rav Lopiansky didn’t know why this was) followed by three years of standard semichah. [^39]
 10. The yeshiva building was massive.
 It was six floors and had 20,000 sefarim. [^39]
 11. The bochurim walked around with fancy silver walking sticks. [^39]
 12. The yeshiva did not align itself with any particular chassidus.
 This was necessary to attract bochurim from all different chassiduses.
 (This ties back into Rav Meir Shapiro’s savviness and understanding of people.) [^39]